About RHA

 Organizational Structure

-Normally, there are nine Community Councils serving the nine Residential Communities.
-Five Community Councils are open to first-year students (Cedar, Clarke Tower, Juniper, Magnolia, and Mistletoe), four to second-year students (Carlton Road, Clarke Tower, Murray Hill, and Triangle Towers), and two to upper-class students (Upperclass and Triangle Towers).
+RHA is made up of eight Community Councils, each representing the eight Residential Communities.
+Four Community Councils are open to first-year students (Cedar Magnolia, Clarke Tower, Juniper, and Mistletoe), three to second-year students (Carlton Road, Murray Hill, and Triangle Towers), and one to upper-class students (Upperclass).

-Typically, members of the community elect a community-wide Council President as well as a House Representative for each building in the Residential Community.
-The President, Vice-President, House Representatives of each council, as well as at-large and emeritus members, attend the weekly General Body meeting of RHA.
-This gathering of representatives from the Community Councils provides a forum to discuss residential issues, vote on measures, and enact positive and collaborative change across campus.
-The General Body and RHA as a whole are overseen by the Executive Board, elected by the General Body in the spring to one-year terms.
+Members of the community elect a community-wide Council President and Treasurer for the Council.
+Furthermore, a House Representative is elected to represent each building in the Residential Community.
+The remainder of the Council is made up of Community Council Representatives, students chosen by the RHA Executive Board to promote programming, advocacy, and leadership development in their community.
+The President, Treasurer, and House Representatives of each council, as well as At-large members and the Executive Board, constitute the General Body of RHA.
+This gathering of representatives provides a forum to discuss residential issues, vote on measures, and enact positive and collaborative change across campus.